Ohio Disability Lawyer

 Signs that You Will Be Denied for Disability Benefits & What to Do Next

 You may have heard that Social Security Disability denies most people.
 It’s true.
-In an average over several years, about 80 of first-time applications for disability benefits get denied.
+In an average over several years, about 80 percent of first-time applications for disability benefits get denied.

 You can be denied disability benefits for many reasons: